Langis - Rickhubel

 • 500 m

-The fairytale winter landscape in the Langis/Glaubenberg offers a unique backdrop for snowshoe hikers.
+The fairytale winter landscape in Langis/Glaubenberg offers a unique backdrop for snowshoe hikers.

-From Langis, follow the pass road for a good 500 m.
-At the "Zivilfahrzeuge" (civilian vehicles) signpost, you leave the road and follow the track that leads through scattered pine forest and up an ancient path to Alp Schnabel.
-From there, the little snow-covered road leads up to the narrow ridge cut at Point 1755, where you climb the ridge to the Seewenegg and Rickhubel.
-On the way, a window opens first to the south into the Bernese Alps and then to the north-east with wonderful views of the Pilatus chain, Lake Lucerne and the Sarneraa valley.
+From Langis along the pass road, after about 500 m at the signpost "Zivilfahrzeuge" (civil vehicles) take the branch and reach the ascent track.
+This leads through sparse pine forest and on old path to Alp Schnabel.
+From there, you reach the narrow ridge cut at point 1755 on the snow-covered path, where you ascend directly over the ridge to Seewenegg and Rickhubel.
+Along the way, a view first opens south into the Bernese Alps and then northeast with a wonderful panorama over the Pilatus range, Lake Lucerne and the Sarneraa valley.

-The round tour leads eastwards over the summit slope and terrain terraces down to Alp Rick.
-Freshly snow-covered slopes tempt you to make your own tracks and then to follow the safer official trail in a column to the Glaubenberg pass in the narrowing valleys.
-The restaurant at the pass summit, which is open at weekends, weather permitting, is always good for enjoying Obwalden specialities after completing the tour before returning to the car park in Langis in 20 minutes.
+The circular route leads eastward down the summit slope and terrain terraces to Alp Rick.
+Freshly snow-covered slopes invite you to create your own track, before following disciplined the safe common trail down the narrowing valleys to the Glaubenberg Pass.
+The Passhöchi hut, open on weekends, is always good for a relaxing break with enjoyment of Obwalden specialties after completing the tour, before reaching the Langis parking lot again in 20 minutes.

 suitable